- As low as $770/Night

 Our kayak-accessible creek flows into Town Creek Bay and Gallant’s Channel, ideal for paddling adventures.
 History buffs will appreciate discovering the old menhaden railroad bed, once used by the Fishmeal Company, which runs along the back of our property.

 Inside, the open floor plan offers plenty of space for cooking, entertaining, or calming.
-The entirely equipped kitchen features a new 5-burner glass-top induction stove with two ovens (one sizable convection and one modest), a huge microwave, a full-size refrigerator, and a commercial dishwasher.
+The completely equipped kitchen features a new 5-burner glass-top induction stove with two ovens (one huge convection and one modest), a enormous microwave, a full-size refrigerator, and a commercial dishwasher.
 With ample cookware, dishes, and glasses, hosting a feast is painless, and our wraparound bar comfortably seats 10.
-The property has two bathrooms (each with two toilets), a separate shower room with two showers, a washer/dryer, and a impressive outdoor shower.
+The property has two bathrooms (each with two toilets), a separate shower room with two showers, a washer/dryer, and a exceptional outdoor shower.

 The home includes four private bedrooms (no sheets supplied—rental available for $10/bed with one week's notice):